greg0ire/git_template/README.md

 ### Composer hook

-This set of scripts monitor `composer.lock` changes and updates your vendor dependencies when appropriate.
+This set of scripts monitors `composer.lock` changes and updates your vendor dependencies when appropriate.
 Additionally, it checks composer.json for validity on pre-commit.
 It assumes Composer is [globally installed][1].